 - Strand I is a subsidy payable to an employer for the employment of a person with a disability with a perceived productivity shortfall of at least 20%, in comparison to a peer without a disability.
 An employee must work a minimum of 21 hours per week up to a maximum of 39 subsidised hours per week.
-The rate of subsidy is €5.30 per hour, giving a total maximum annual subsidy available of €10,748 per annum based on a 39-hour week.
-(This base subsidy to the employer increases from €5.30 to €6.30 per hour from 3 January 2022.) - Strand II is based on the total number of employments supported by WSS in a company.
+The rate of subsidy is €6.30 per hour, giving a total maximum annual subsidy available of €12,776 per annum based on a 39-hour week. - Strand II is based on the total number of employments supported by WSS in a company.
 The employer receives an additional percentage increase on the total value of WSS for a period, ranging from 10% to 50%, determined by the total number of employments in that organisation supported by WSS. - Strand III is a grant of €30,000 per annum to assist with the cost of employing an Employment Assistance Officer, available once 25 employments are supported in an organisation through WSS.